What Are the Most Common Signs of a Leaking Basement?

 A leaking basement isn’t always as obvious as standing water in the middle of your floor, and even small leaks can lead to significant damage when they go undetected or ignored.
 Fortunately, any moisture problems you might encounter are easy to catch when you know what to look for.

-- Mold Growth: Mold thrives in damp spaces and is often an indicator of a leaking basement.
+Mold thrives in damp spaces and is often an indicator of a leaking basement.
 If you suspect mold growth, you’ll want to first ensure that you and your family are safe by getting it tested by a professional.
 A mold test can determine what kind of mold you have and if it poses a health risk.

-- Water Stains on Basement Walls, Floors and Ceilings: If water is seeping into your basement through wall cracks, windows, or the ceiling, it’ll likely leave behind stains.
+If water is seeping into your basement through wall cracks, windows, or the ceiling, it’ll likely leave behind stains.
 These stains can be yellow, white, or gray, and all are a cause for action, whether you need to call a plumber or foundation repair contractor.

-- Concrete, Brick, or Stone Spalling: When water damages concrete, it can start to flake away or peel off.
+When water damages concrete, it can start to flake away or peel off.
 This is caused by the salt deposits that water leaves underneath the surface.
 If your basement or foundation walls are chipping away due to water damage, you’ll want to take immediate action to reduce the threat of structural damage.

-- Musty or Damp Odor: It’s pretty common for basements to smell different than the rest of your home—especially if they’re just used for storage—but it’s not normal for them to smell musty or damp.
+It’s pretty common for basements to smell different than the rest of your home—especially if they’re just used for storage—but it’s not normal for them to smell musty or damp.
 Even if you don’t see visible signs of water, it’s wise to have your basement thoroughly inspected for water leaks.

-- Increased Humidity Levels: Excess moisture can lead to increased humidity.
+Excess moisture can lead to increased humidity.
 Humidity makes your heating and cooling systems less efficient, meaning that you might notice a spike in your utility bills if you’re dealing with a leaking basement.

 What to do When You Notice a Leaking Basement